Dracfo/rytoastplanner/README.md

 # RyToast Planner - A Toastmasters Meeting Role Scheduling Webapp
 Rytoast Planner is a web app created to schedule club members for roles at the Ryerson Toastmasters.
 Created using Django 3.1.2, Python 3.9, Bootstrap 4.4.1, and Heroku Postgres.

-This app was created as the capstone project for [CS50’s Web Programming with Python and JavaScript](https://cs50.harvard.edu/web/2020/) course.
+This app was originally created as the capstone project for [CS50’s Web Programming with Python and JavaScript](https://cs50.harvard.edu/web/2020/) course.

 Visit the live website: https://rytoastplanner.herokuapp.com/